saucelabs/teamcity-sauce-ondemand-plugin/README.md

 Installation
 ====

-[Download](https://repository-saucelabs.forge.cloudbees.com/release/com/saucelabs/teamcity/sauceplugin/1.32/sauceplugin-1.32.zip) the plugin zip file and copy it into your ~/.BuildServer/plugins directory
+[Download](https://saucelabs.com/downloads/teamcity/release/com/saucelabs/teamcity/build/1.35/build-1.35.zip) the plugin zip file and copy it into your ~/.BuildServer/plugins directory

+https://saucelabs.com/teamcity will always have up to date links and installation instructions

 Usage
 ===